michal-michaluk/ddd-workshop/README.md

-# ddd-workshop
+# receptury-extensible-design
-Materials for our DDD training
+Materials for our training